NickS55/AdventOfCodeCPP/README.md

 ## How to Run on Mac
 1) Install G++ via homebrew `$ brew install gcc`
-2) Run the gccp.sh script within the to compile programs in debug mode
+2) Run the gccp.sh script to compile programs in debug mode

 ```
 $ pwd